Everything you need to know...

 Course leaders and tutors

 You'll have opportunities to arrange single or multiple work placement/s in between your second and third years.
 Placements give you real-world experience to prepare you for your future career.
 For example, previous students have travelled to India and worked with small jewellery businesses where together they developed an innovative fair-trade company.
-You may also be able to work or study abroad with the possibility of funding (subject to the UK’s continued participation in the Erasmus+ programme following the Brexit transition period).
+You may also be able to work or study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing scheme.

 You'll work on live projects where you'll put together bids for commissions, work with local museums, charities and subject-specific organisations.
 Recently our students have produced work for museum collections, made jewellery to raise awareness of national charities, developed commercial ethical jewellery projects with national bespoke jewellery companies and participated in international jewellery fairs.